Canon T6 vs Leica S Typ 007

 It is notable that the S Typ 007 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The T6 lacks such a headphone port.

-Both the T6 and the S Typ 007 have been discontinued, but can regularly be found used on eBay.
+Both the T6 and the S Typ 007 have been discontinued, but can regularly be found used on ebay.
 The S Typ 007 was replaced by the Leica S3, while the T6 was followed by the Canon T7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T6 Manual (free pdf) or the online Leica S Typ 007 Manual.
+Further information on the features and operation of the T6 and S Typ 007 can be found, respectively, in the Canon T6 Manual (free pdf) or the online Leica S Typ 007 Manual.

 So how do things add up?
 Which of the two cameras – the Canon T6 or the Leica S Typ 007 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS Rebel T6:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More compact: Is smaller (129x101mm vs 160x120mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 775g or 62 percent) and hence easier to carry around.